trixi-framework/HOHQMesh/Documentation/docs/appendix.md

                            -y

 For this mesh file output the boundary labels are reordered to adopt the order convention of `-x +x -y +y`.
 For comparison, the default HOHQMesh ordering used by ISM or ISM-v2 gives the boundary labels in the order `-y +x +y -x`.
+Similarly, the boundary names are reordered for the 3D HOHQMesh output to adopt the convention `-x +x -y +y -z +z` compared to the ISM formatting of 3D boundary names which is `-y +y -z +x +z -x`.